davidfunnell/trax/README.md

 To Update a Customer:
 PUT: http://localhost:8090/api/customers/#/

-    Insert the Sales person id in place of # in the endpoint to correctly update the sales person of your choice.
+    Insert the customers id in place of # in the endpoint to correctly update the customers of your choice.

     below is the correct JSON BODY formatting for PUT.
 Note: You only need to add the Key:Value pairs that you would like to update;